U.S. Permanent Resident Status through the EB-5 Program

 Within the last 90 days of this conditional period, the EB-5 investor must file Form I-829, Petition by Entrepreneur to Remove Conditions.
 Upon approval of the I-829 petition, the investor and his or her spouse and dependent children will be granted permanent resident status.
 Five years after first receiving conditional permanent resident status, the investor and his or her family will be able to apply for U.S. citizenship.

 Upon earning permanent resident status, an immigrant will receive a permanent resident card, also referred to as a green card.
 Permanent resident status entails certain rights and responsibilities, which are outlined below.

 Rights of Permanent Residents

 U.S. permanent resident status grants immigrants many rights and privileges.
-Green Card holders may live and work anywhere in the U.S., and they are fully protected under federal, state, and local law.
-Permanent residents are also free to travel abroad using a valid passport issued by their home country; however, in order to remain permanent residents, they must fulfill the physical presence requirement, which is discussed in the next section.
+Green card holders may live and work anywhere in the United States, and they are fully protected under federal, state, and local law.
+Permanent residents are also free to travel abroad using a valid passport issued by their home country; however, to remain permanent residents, they must fulfill the physical presence requirement, which is discussed in the next section.

 In addition to these rights, permanent residents enjoy numerous other benefits, including access to world-class higher education and excellent health care.

 Along with the rights and privileges mentioned above, permanent residents are expected to fulfill certain responsibilities: